 His first novel, The Last Hundred Days (Seren, 2011) was long-listed for the Man Booker Prize 2011 and won the 2012 Wales Book of the Year Award.
 Set during Ceausescu's last hundred days in power, it is narrated by a young English student who arrives in Bucharest for a job he never applied for, and explores a world of danger, repression and corruption.

 Other People's Countries: A Journey into Memory (Jonathan Cape, 2014) won the 2015 Wales Book of the Year Award and Duff Cooper Prize 2014.
 The memoir was also shortlisted for the James Tait Black Prize 2014, the 2015 PEN Ackerly Prize and longlisted for the 2014 Thwaites Wainwright Prize.

 His academic books include Maurice Maeterlinck and the Making of Modern Theatre (OUP, 2000), Symbolism, Decadence and the fin de siècle (University of Exeter Press, 2000), and he has edited the Penguin Classics edition of Against Nature by J-K Huysmans and TE Hulme's Selected Writings for Carcanet.
 His French Anthologie de la Poésie symboliste et décadente is published by Les Belles Lettres (Paris, 2001).

-He is a fellow of St Anne's College, Oxford, where he is a Professor in French.
+He is a fellow of St Anne's College, Oxford, where he is a Professor of French and Comparative Literature.